MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-builder-url-parameters.md

 - `rdl:parameterPanel`

 Available values:
 - **collapsed**: loads the report with parameter panel closed.
-The parameter button is enabled so that users can select the button to expand;
+The parameter button is enabled so that users can select the button to expand.
-- **hidden**: loads the report with parameter panel closed and the parameter button disabled;
+- **hidden**: loads the report with parameter panel closed and the parameter button disabled.
-- **expanded** (default): loads the report with parameter panel open and the parameter button enabled;
+- **expanded** (default): loads the report with parameter panel open and the parameter button enabled.

 #### Device info
-You may specify additional output parameters for the following export formats.
+You can specify additional output parameters for the following export formats.

 - PDF / ACCESSIBLEPDF:
     - rdl:AccessiblePDF=true/false